mockoon/mockoon.com/content/tutorials/nodejs-api-mocking.md

 order: 90
 ---

-# Easily call a mock API from a Node.js application

----

 Not only frontend developers need a way to mock APIs.
 Backend developers building APIs with Node.js may need to mock a third-party API like Stripe for handling payment, SendGrid for emailing, or GitHub for development-related tasks.
 Did you know that it is as easy to mock a third-party API when working on your backend application as for your frontend or mobile application?